 Wide excision.
 The primary treatment for melanoma is excision (surgical removal) of the primary melanoma on the skin.
 The extent of the surgery depends on the thickness of the melanoma.
 Most melanomas are found when they are thin (less than 1.0 mm), and outpatient surgery is often the only treatment needed.
-A doctor removes the tumor, underlying subcutaneous (under the skin) tissue, and some surrounding healthy tissue (called a margin) to ensure no cancer cells remain.
+A doctor removes the tumor, tissue found under the skin, and some surrounding healthy tissue, called a margin, to ensure no cancer cells remain.

 Depending on the site and extent of the surgery, a skin flap or a skin graft may be necessary.
-A skin flap is created when nearby tissue is moved around to cover the area) or a skin graft (a procedure using the skin from another part of the body to both close the wound and reduce scarring) may be necessary.
+A skin flap is created when nearby tissue is moved around to cover the area removed during surgery.
+A skin graft uses skin from another part of the body to both close the wound and reduce scarring.

 Lymphatic mapping and sentinel lymph node biopsy.
 This surgical procedure helps determine whether the melanoma has spread to regional lymph nodes.
 It is generally used for patients with melanomas that are more than 1.0 mm thick or have ulceration; however, it may also be recommended by a surgical oncologist for some other melanomas that are less than 1.0 mm thick.

 For non-ulcerated melanomas less than 1.0 mm thick, the likelihood that the cancer has spread to the lymph nodes is so low that, in most cases, sentinel lymph node mapping is not necessary.
 However, sometimes the doctor will recommend this procedure for a person with a thin melanoma if there are other indications the melanoma is more aggressive, such as ulceration or higher mitotic rate (see the Diagnosis section).
 If the melanoma is less than 1.0 mm, your doctor will discuss whether this approach is recommended based on other features of the primary melanoma and other factors.